 Here are five ways the cloud is impacting today’s modern workplace:

 Today’s businesses have the cloud to thank for many of their workflow efficiencies, which have been shaped by the number of collaborative tools established by cloud technologies.
 As research vice president at Gartner Craig Roth points out, a “new way of working” has emerged in which deliverables are generated at the same time by an entire team, rather than each team member taking a turn and then passing it along to the next person.
 Now more than ever, today’s workforce requires collaborative tools that enable them to work simultaneously and efficiently on in-house documents.

 Enter cloud-based collaboration tools.
 Because the cloud operates through the internet, it allows users to access data anywhere they have an internet connection.
 Rather than becoming bogged down by pesky revisions, back-and-forth communication, or heavily marked hardcopies, cloud-based document sharing tools make creating new materials more efficient and less arduous than ever before.
 Using cloud-based applications such as Google Drive, Dropbox, or a host of others has made it easier for professionals to collaborate on important documents, whether they’re working remotely, in the office, or on the go.
-At the same time, resources such as CloudApp bring screen recording, screenshots, and GIF creation to the cloud, in an easy-to-use enterprise-level app, which can accelerate and improve workflow.
+At the same time, resources such as CloudApp bring a free screen recorder, screenshots, and GIF creator to the cloud, in an easy-to-use enterprise-level app, which can accelerate and improve workflow.